Arya-LL/Arya-LL.github.io/src/content/blog/CV.md

 # Experience

-## AI and Large Language Model Consultant - Dec 2023 to April 2024
+## AI and Large Language Model Consultant - Dec 2023 to Apr 2024, May 2025 to Aug 2025
+*Wordsworth Tech Inc. (StreamAlive)*

 As an AI and LLM Consultant, I proposed and developed the integration of generative AI into WordsworthTech's [StreamAlive](https://www.streamalive.com/) product, focusing on enhancing functionality while managing costs effectively.
-- **Core API Development:** I developed a NodeJS API to seamlessly integrate cost-efficient Gemini and GPT models into the existing development stack.
-Due to the non-deterministic nature of LLM outputs, I additionally developed validation techniques and custom parsers for the AI responses.
-I self-taught Node.js through this project.
+- **Core API Development:** I developed a NodeJS API to seamlessly integrate cost-efficient LLM models (Gemini/OpenAI) into the existing development stack.
+To handle the variability of AI outputs, I built custom validation logic and parsers to ensure the data used by the application was consistent and reliable.
+- **Performance & Strategy**: I established metrics to track token usage and response quality.
+Using these, I implemented caching and prompt-tuning strategies that reduced operational costs while maintaining model performance.
-- **Plugin & Tool Expansion:** To broaden the API's utility, I created custom Stream Deck and Google Slides plugins.
-These tools provided users with direct access to the generative AI capabilities within their existing workflows.
+- **Tooling Expansion**: I created custom plugins for Stream Deck and Google Slides, allowing users to access the platform's generative AI features directly from their existing workflows.
-- **Performance & Strategy:** I established quantitative metrics to monitor and analyze the quality and cost-effectiveness of the AI models.
-I delivered weekly reports and strategic recommendations to senior developers, guiding decisions on model tuning, cost optimization, and future AI product pipeline expansions.
-## Undergraduate Research Project - Sep 2021 to May 2023
+## Research Assistant - Sep 2021 to May 2023
+*Rutgers University | Advisor: Dr. Kristen McQuinn*

 I researched the impact that time-periods with heightened star deaths/bursts have on the dark matter distributions within nearby dwarf galaxies.
-In practice, I was given data sources for which I developed my own cleaning methods, analysis, modelling, and error estimation using Python.
-I led this project with the guidance of Dr. Kristen McQuinn to integrate into a larger (unpublished as of May 2025) investigation, and I presented my findings through my senior thesis.
+I led this project with the guidance of Dr. Kristen McQuinn to integrate into a larger (unpublished as of Dec 2025) investigation.
 - **Data Validation:** I gathered archival images from the Spitzer and Hubble space telescopes, and I developed data cleaning Python scripts to identify and interpolate over contaminants.
 I validated the cleaning process by sampling and analyzing the data distributions over the interpolated regions.
 - **Data Analysis and Modeling:** I created best-fit models using Python to represent the data accurately.
-I analyzed the impact of varying my chosen initial guesses/hyper-parameters on the resulting models and ensured that the models were stable.
+I analyzed the impact of varying initial guesses/hyper-parameters on the resulting models and ensured that the models were stable.
-- **Outcomes:** The project culminated in a comprehensive written thesis and oral presentation.
-I was given several awards for my work and presentation of this project.
-Most notably, I received the  [[#Henry Rutgers Scholar Award - May 2023|Henry Rutgers Scholar Award]] and  [[#Highest Honors in Astrophysics - May 2023|Highest Honors in Astrophysics]] for this work.
+- **Outcomes**: I presented my findings as an undergraduate thesis, earning me [[#Highest Honors in Astrophysics - May 2023|Highest Honors in Astrophysics]].
 ## Learning Assistant - Sep 2021 to May 2023
+*Rutgers Learning Center*

-Taught and mentored over 80 undergraduate students in an upper-level course focused on formal-based logic and set theory.
-Developed and tailored teaching materials and exercises to meet diverse student group needs.
-Enhanced students' analytical skills and effectively communicated complex mathematical concepts.
+- **Instruction**: I taught and mentored over 80 undergraduate students through recitations for an upper-level course focused on formal-based logic and set theory.
+- **Content Creation**: I developed and tailored teaching materials and exercises to meet diverse student group needs.

-## Unmetric Marketing Intern - Jul 2018 to Aug 2018
+## Marketing Intern - Jul 2018 to Aug 2018
+*Unmetric*

-Analyzed an 8,000-lead dataset using advanced Excel to refine the marketing funnel.
-Presented findings and strategic suggestions to the marketing team.
+- **Lead Analysis** : I analyzed an 8,000-lead dataset using advanced Excel to refine the marketing funnel.
+The position culminated with me presenting my findings and strategic suggestions to the marketing team.

+# Projects
+## Multi-GPU Performance Analytical Model - Sep 2025 to Dec 2025
+*Technologies: CUDA, C++, Python*

+I formulated and validated a predictive framework to analyze parallel scaling efficiency across multi-GPU clusters.
+The project focused on quantifying the trade-offs between raw computation throughput and interconnect latency (PCIe) to identify hardware bottlenecks in high-performance computing workloads.
+- **Hardware Calibration:** I implemented low-level micro-benchmarks in CUDA to measure hardware specific timing costs, such as PCIe throughput and peak FLOPs.
+This allowed me to generalize the model to arbitrary Nvidia architectures/devices.
+- **Validation Strategy:** I validated the analytical model against standard bottlenecked algorithms, such as N-Body simulations (compute-bound) and Conjugate Gradient solvers (memory-bound), successfully identifying hardware saturation points.
+- **Scaling Optimization:** By analyzing synchronization overhead versus computation time, I developed a set of heuristics to recommend optimal scaling strategies for parallelized algorithms.

+## Rust/CUDA Simulation Engine - Sep 2025 to Present
+*Technologies: Rust, wgpu, CUDA, C*

+I architected a high-performance Newtonian gravitational model using finite differences to model sci-fi solar systems, migrating the project from a legacy WebGL/JavaScript stack to Rust, CUDA, and wgpu.
+- **Parallel Texture Synthesis:** I engineered specialized CUDA kernels to generate high-resolution planetary textures.
+By offloading procedural noise algorithms to the GPU, I achieved real-time synthesis speeds that allow for a fluid user experience.
+- **Deterministic Physics:** I implemented a parametric modeling pipeline based on Keplerian orbital mechanics and realistic planet compositions.
+This ensured that that procedurally generated systems—including frost lines and atmospheric compositions—strictly adhered to physical laws and deterministic bounds.
+- **Systems Architecture:** The migration to Rust and wgpu allowed for a unified graphics backend that reduced runtime overhead and guaranteed handling of edge cases.
+## Rust-Based Deep Learning Audio Classifier - Aug 2024 to Present
+*Technologies: Rust, Burn, Tokio*

+I engineered an asynchronous, multi-threaded deep learning inference pipeline using the Burn framework to classify complex audio features.
+The system was designed to handle high-throughput data ingestion without blocking the main event loop, utilizing Rust's ownership model to guarantee thread safety.
+- **Transformer Architecture:** I deployed Transformer-based attention mechanisms to process sequential audio data, implementing a custom classification batcher.
+- **Memory Optimization:** I developed dynamic padding masks to efficiently handle variable-length audio sequences.
+This eliminated redundant computation during inference and significantly optimized GPU memory usage.
+- **Concurrency:** Using Tokio, I designed a non-blocking data ingestion layer capable of managing concurrent API requests, ensuring the system could scale to handle high-frequency input streams.
 # Organizations

 ## Rutgers Astronomical Society Treasurer and President - May 2021 to May 2023

-I led the [Rutgers Astronomical Society (RAS)](https://ras.physics.rutgers.edu/) - which is one of the most active student organizations at Rutgers, and whose goal is astronomy outreach and education.
-As treasurer and president, I greatly increased student membership and engagement, created an astrophotography program, and initiated collaborative projects with other student organizations.
+I led the [Rutgers Astronomical Society (RAS)](https://ras.physics.rutgers.edu/), a student organization dedicated to public outreach and education.
+As treasurer and president, I made RAS one of the top 5 most attended student organizations in Rutgers by developing several lasting programs and securing funding for the organization's expansions.
-- **Leadership:** I orchestrated weekly public observing nights and astronomy seminars, consistently drawing an average of 100 attendees.
-I drastically increased student engagement by creating and managing more activities and roles for members to participate and volunteer.
+- **Leadership:** I orchestrated weekly public observing nights and astronomy seminars for 100+ attendees.
+I created lasting programs by expanding volunteer roles and developing a merchandise program, resulting in sustainable funding and manpower.
-- **Initiatives and Expansion:** I created and organized two annual special projects - a state park trip for naked-eye nighttime observing and a joint engineering/physics outreach night with two other undergraduate societies.
-I additionally founded and sourced equipment for two new routine activities - astrophotography lessons and fundraising through selling merchandise.
-All of these initiatives are still in effect as of May 2025 and directly led to a growth in visitors, members, and engagement.
+- **Initiatives and Expansion:** I created and organized two annual special projects to increase the organization's reach - a state park trip for naked-eye nighttime observing and a joint engineering/physics outreach night with two other undergraduate societies.
+I also founded an astrophotography program as a routine activity, allowing for access to education and tooling without barriers to entry.
-- **Public Speaking & Representation:** For our weekly meetings, I frequently delivered presentations on complex topics like classical astronomy, dark matter, and cosmology to audiences composed by everyone from elementary school students  to astronomy professors.
-I additionally spoke as the undergraduate representative of the astronomy department at special events, such as a science festival at Bell Labs, a yearly department banquet, and other university-wide events.
+- **Public Speaking**: I delivered presentations in both weekly meetings  and science fairs on complex topics like classical astronomy, dark matter, and cosmology to audiences ranging from elementary school students to astronomy professors.
-- **Community and Inclusivity:** I created and solidified RAS's position as an inclusive organization through collaboration with minority advocacy groups.
+- **Community and Inclusivity:** I spearheaded RAS's position as an LGBTQ+ safe space through collaboration with minority advocacy groups.

+## High School Organizations
-## E-Sports Club Founder - Sep 2018 to May 2019
+### E-Sports Club Founder - Sep 2018 to May 2019

 I founded & managed the E-Sports club during senior year of high school, resulting in 100+ members in less than 5 months.
 In my time there, I organized teams within the club, negotiated for room and technology from the school, and continuously drove recruitment efforts.

-## High School Tennis Captain - Sep 2018 to May 2019
+### High School Tennis Captain - Sep 2018 to May 2019

-I founded & managed the E-Sports club during senior year of high school, resulting in 100+ members in less than 5 months.
-In my time there, I organized teams within the club, negotiated for room and technology from the school, and continuously drove recruitment efforts.

 # Post Graduation - May 2023 to Jan 2024

 ## Yam-Studios; Game Development

 Founded and led a five-person team (Yam Studios) in a three-month indie game project, "Passing the Torch," using Unreal Engine 5.
 Managed project logistics (Obsidian, Trello), directed game design, and coordinated a diverse team of specialists.

-## Technical Skill Development

-Achieved proficiency in Rust, JavaScript, NodeJS, and TypeScript through self-study, applying these skills in consulting and open-source projects.
-Transitioned to Linux for all home systems, becoming proficient in system administration.
-Learned SQL (PostgreSQL) for handling large datasets and Docker for containerization.
-## Data Analytics Tools; Docker and SQL

 Learned SQL and specifically PostgreSQL in order to store and query large datasets.

 ## Hackathons